kovidgoyal/calibre/manual/gui.rst

     6. **Remove matching books from device**: Allows you to remove ebook files from a connected device that match the books that are selected in the book list.

 .. note::
-    Note that when you use Remove books to delete books from your |app| library, the book record is permanently deleted, but on Windows and OS X the files are placed into the recycle bin.
+    Note that when you use Remove books to delete books from your calibre library, the book record is permanently deleted, but on Windows and OS X the files are placed into the recycle bin.
 This allows you to recover them if you change your mind.

 .. _configuration: